 To educate, encourage and empower individuals and organizations to communicate more effectively on behalf of Florida agriculture.

-For more than 40 years, the Agriculture Institute of Florida has been dedicated to promoting the value of Florida agriculture and to helping elected officials and the public understand more about the state’s rich agricultural history and its diverse agricultural industry.
-The Ag Institute is a non-profit organization guided by a board of directors made up of professional communicators from associations, businesses and institutions that are engaged in or support Florida’s agricultural community.
+For more than 40 years, the Agriculture Communicators of Florida have been dedicated to promoting the value of Florida agriculture and to helping elected officials and the public understand more about the state’s rich agricultural history and its diverse agricultural industry.
+The Agriculture Communicators of Florida is a non-profit organization guided by a board of directors made up of professional communicators from associations, businesses and institutions that are engaged in or support Florida’s agricultural community.

-Every four years, along with Farm Credit, the Ag Institute sponsors a Candidates Forum for Florida’s governor and Cabinet races to bring growers and those seeking to lead our state together to discuss issues critical to our state and our industry.
+Every four years, along with Farm Credit, the Agriculture Communicators of Florida sponsor a Candidates Forum for Florida’s governor and Cabinet races to bring growers and those seeking to lead our state together to discuss issues critical to our state and our industry.

-The Ag Institute also provides valuable networking and educational opportunities for professionals and for individual producers and association volunteers in the areas of public relations, communications and issues management.
+The Agriculture Communicators of Florida also provide valuable networking and educational opportunities for professionals and for individual producers and association volunteers in the areas of public relations, communications and issues management.

 In 1970, executives and owners of longtime Florida companies such as Ben Hill Griffin, Inc. and A. Duda and Sons met to establish the Agribusiness Institute of Florida, a group reaching beyond commodity divisions and dedicated to increasing public awareness of the importance of agriculture in Florida.